mattvenn/raspi-leader/git_tracker/README.md

 * edit config.py to add hosts for scp,
 * run ./init.py to create local repo and initialise,
-* regulary run crontab ./fetch.py to fetch all work
+* regulary run ./fetch.py to fetch all work
 * regulary run ./generate.py to create the graph.html
-* I serve the file with `python -mSimpleHTTPServer` and fetch at [http://127.0.0.1/graph.html]
+* I serve the file with `python -mSimpleHTTPServer` and fetch from [http://127.0.0.1/graph.html]

 # Requirements